tauasa/t2g/README.md

 # T2G

-T2G is a REST service for tracking golf scores.
+T2G is a HATEOAS REST service for tracking golf scores.
 Built with Spring Boot and Spring JPA.

-### Golf Score Tracker
+### Golf Score Tracker (WIP)
-Tracks the following data points:
+Tracks the following data points for each hole:
 * Strokes
 * Fairways
 * Drive Distance